ShawnBeasleyOTRS/doc-installation/content/installation.rst

 .. note::

-   Restart elasticsearch afterwards, or indexes will not be built.
+   Restart Elasticsearch afterwards, or indexes will not be built.

 To verify the Elasticsearch installation, you can use the following command: